mike-adonis/pokedox/README.md

 as _application-local.properties_

 **Chain of command pattern**
-The translation language decision is made using a chain of command pattern, I chose this approach because I considered that there could changes or additions to the business rules.
+The translation language decision is made using a _chain of command pattern_, I chose this approach because I considered that there could changes or additions to the business rules, this would make it easier to test and add new rules without breaking existing rules.

 **Api Documentation**
 the api Documentation can be found on the swagger link at http://localhost:5000/swagger-ui/